Skip to main content

 I’m a historian of late antiquity and the early middle ages.
 My expertise lies in the later Roman Empire and its western successor states, covering the period from the fourth to the early eighth centuries.

 My research is situated at the intersections of legal, social, and political history.
 I’m particularly interested in punishment and what its use tells us about the nature of society.
-I’ve explored these issues in a forthcoming article in the Journal of Late Antiquity, which examines the treatment of defeated usurpers and rebels in the later Roman Empire.
+I’ve explored these issues in an article in the Journal of Late Antiquity, which examines the treatment of defeated usurpers and rebels in the later Roman Empire.
 My current research focuses on the penalty of exile.
-Several publications have already arisen from this work, including a co-authored study (with Julia Hillner) that investigates female banishment from the earliest days of the Roman Empire to the end of late antiquity, and a chapter that employs digital mapping techniques to analyse clerical exile in the Vandal kingdom of North Africa.
+Several publications have already arisen from this work, including a forthcoming study (co-authored with Prof. Julia Hillner) that investigates female banishment from the earliest days of the Roman Empire to the end of late antiquity, and a chapter that employs digital mapping techniques to analyse clerical exile in the Vandal kingdom of North Africa.
 I’ve also been keen to showcase my work in more public-facing formats, such as the Historical Association’s History Journal.
 I’m currently working on a monograph, provisionally entitled Exile in the First Barbarian Kingdoms, which will explore how and why the sanction was employed in the nascent polities of the post-Roman west.

 With a background in ancient and medieval history, I completed my PhD at the University of Sheffield in 2019.
 During my doctoral studies, I was attached to the AHRC-funded international project, ‘The Migration of Faith: Clerical Exile in Late Antiquity, c.325-c.600’.
 My research contributed to a freely accessible online database of clerical exiles, hosted by Sheffield’s Digital Humanities Institute.